MuhammedT04/Carbon-Tracker/README.md

 CarbonTrackr is a web application that helps users track and offset their carbon footprint based on their travel habits.
 The app calculates CO₂ emissions and provides AI-powered recommendations for reducing environmental impact.

+🌍 CarbonTrackr – Brief Overview
+CarbonTrackr is a travel-based carbon footprint tracker that enables users to measure their travel-related CO₂ emissions and receive AI-driven recommendations to minimize their environmental impact.

 ✨ Features

 🔢 Carbon Footprint Calculator: